IMCG Covered Call Strategy

 IMCG (iShares Morningstar Mid-Cap Growth ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iShares Morningstar Mid-Cap Growth ETF seeks to track the investment results of an index composed of mid-capitalization U.S. equities that exhibit growth characteristics.
+The iShares Morningstar Mid-Cap Growth ETF endeavors to match the investment outcomes of a specific index.
+This index consists of U.S. equities from mid-capitalization firms that demonstrate significant growth potential.

 A beta of 1.23 places IMCG roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 IMCG pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.